billroy/run/README.md

 This is a little Arduino library that makes it easy to run several functions asynchronously at specified intervals (like the Bitlash 'run' command).
-Scheduling is non-preemptive and round-robin, so your functions can't hog the CPU.
+Scheduling is non-preemptive and round-robin, so your functions mustn't hog the CPU.
 (Don't even think of calling delay(); that behavior is what this library is intended to extinguish.)

-If you need to run more than 10 functions, increase NUMRUNS below.
+If you need to run more than 10 functions, increase NUMRUNS in run.cpp.

 ## Run Library API